The Dishman Family of Virginia

 Citations

 1. [S413] , "Virginia, U.S., Select Marriages, 1785-1940," database, Ancestry, Jas.
-D. Massey and Mary Dishman, married 8 September 1799, King George, Virginia; citing Virginia, Marriages, 1785-1940.
-Salt Lake City, Utah: FamilySearch, 2013.
+D. Massey and Mary Dishman, married 8 September 1799, King George, Virginia.

-2. [S100] Lee, Elizabeth Nuckols, compiler, King George County Virginia Marriages, Volume I, Marriage Bonds Book 1, 1786-1850, (including ministers' returns), (Athens, Georgia: Iberian Publishing Company, 1995). p.
+2. [S100] Lee, Elizabeth Nuckols, compiler, Book - King George Co.
+Va Marriages, Vol. I, 1786-1850, (Athens, Georgia: Iberian Publishing Company, 1995). p.
 19.

 3. [S42] 1850 U.S. Federal Census (Population Schedule), King George County, Virginia, p.
-226, dwelling 348, line 348, Enoch Edwards household, electronic image, (Online: Ancestry.com, Inc.,2002), image 43 of 62, subscription database, (Digital scan of original records in the National Archives, Washington, DC).
-Enoch, age 62, Ann, age 49, Mary Massey, age 83.
+226, dwelling 348, line 348, Enoch Edwards household, electronic image, (Online: Ancestry.com, Inc., 2002), image 43 of 62, subscription database, (Digital scan of original records in the National Archives, Washington, DC), Enoch, age 62, Ann, age 49, Mary Massey, age 83.

-4. [S346] Genealogical papers, Hagey, William Anderson, (ca. 1940-1998), box 2, file 115, "Dishman, James (1712-1800) and Mary (Weedon), 3 of 5", will of Mary Massey dated 27 Dec 1847, codicil 29 Dec 1856, proved 2 Sep 1858 in King George County, Va (KGC Will Book 4, p.
-123), reference no. Mss1 H1227 a FA2, Virginia Historical Society, Richmond, Virginia.
+4. [S346] William Anderson Hagey, Genealogical papers, (ca. 1940-1998), reference no. Mss1 H1227 a FA2, box 2, file 115, "Dishman, James (1712-1800) and Mary (Weedon), 3 of 5", will of Mary Massey dated 27 Dec 1847, codicil 29 Dec 1856, proved 2 Sep 1858 in King George County, Va (KGC Will Book 4, p.
+123.)

-6. [S346] Genealogical papers, (ca. 1940-1998), box 2, file 114, "Dishman, James (1712-1800) and Mary (Weedon), 2 of 5", cites will of William Dishman Sr. dated 23 May 1810, proved 23 Jul 1810 in Westmoreland Co., Va, Westmoreland Deeds and Wills Book 22, p.
+6. [S346] William Anderson Hagey, Genealogical papers, (ca. 1940-1998), box 2, file 114, "Dishman, James (1712-1800) and Mary (Weedon), 2 of 5", cites will of William Dishman Sr. dated 23 May 1810, proved 23 Jul 1810 in Westmoreland Co., Va, Westmoreland Deeds and Wills Book 22, p.
 106, names son James Dishman, son William Dishman, daughter Ann Bryant, granddaughter Ann Monroe Massey, and daughter Mary Massey.

 James Dishman Massey1